OSULUG/laws/constitution.rst

 Any person may become a member.
 Membership is established by providing contact information to an officer, being endorsed by that officer, and being added to a confidential list of members.
+This list shall be kept and maintained by the Secretary.

+Membership for an individual shall be reevaluated at the end of each academic term, defining whether or not that person shall be considered a member in the following term.
+If an person considered to not be a member meets requirements for membership partway through an academic term, that person may receive membership status upon approval by an officer.

 Tiers of Membership (2)
 -----------------------

 Membership shall be segregated by proximity of relationship to the University, as required by the University.
+There shall be either Members who are associated with the University, or Associate Members who are not associated with the University.

 Right of Association (3)
 ------------------------